xebialabs-community/xlr-addon-for-jira/README.md

 	* [Jira Workflows](https://www.youtube.com/watch?v=XCXec_F0Z_8)
 	* [Setting up Fields and Screens](https://www.youtube.com/watch?v=SOIjfMxS6HE)

-If you wish to extend the plugin, the following links maybe useful :
+If you wish to extend the plugin, the following will be useful :

 * [Atlassian's Getting Started](https://developer.atlassian.com/docs/getting-started)
 * [Set up the Atlassian Plugin SDK and Build a Project](https://developer.atlassian.com/docs/getting-started/set-up-the-atlassian-plugin-sdk-and-build-a-project)
+* The sdk requires an Oracle ojdbc driver in the local maven repository.
+After downloading the [ojdbc6.jar](http://www.oracle.com/technetwork/apps-tech/jdbc-112010-090769.html) file, you can run the following maven command to install it `atlas-mvn install:install-file -Dfile=path/to/ojdbc6-11.2.0.2.0.jar -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0.2.0 -Dpackaging=jar`
+* To run the plugin in a development Jira instance, execute `atlas-run` from the checked out projects root directory.

 ## Overview ##